 Influencing change: Dr Connson Locke, senior lecturer at London School of Economics and Political Science, will teach you strategies for creating change around you, including how to negotiate, deliver change and enhance your leadership skills.

-Expand your business: Hiram Samel, associate professor at Saïd Business School, University of Oxford, will provide insights into the opportunities and challenges you may face when expanding your business internationally.
+Adapt and expand your business: Hiram Samel, associate professor at Saïd Business School, University of Oxford, will speak about how to adapt your business to the rapidly changing international environment, considering recent political events, and the opportunities and challenges of expanding your business.

 “Entertaining and informative”